Inside this post: A look at what Authoritative parenting really looks like and the benefits and pitfalls of using this parenting strategy.

-Authoritative parents often request their children to perform realistic tasks.
-They often set expectations and expect children to meet them with a little love and guidance ofcourse.
+Authoritative parents often request their children to perform practical tasks.
+They often set expectations and expect children to meet them with a little love and guidance, of course.

-A characterstic of authoritative parenting is open communication.
+A characteristic of authoritative parenting is open communication.

-when parents are setting up expecttions, they explain the why behind the expectation.
+When parents are setting up expectations, they explain the why behind the expectation.